20 soccer drills for coaches and players 2026

 ➔ Equipment needed: Ball

-The problem with the previous exercise is that, although it helps to gain confidence with the ball, it is not much fun, nor does it put the players in tight situations.
-For that, there is nothing like the sacred exercise of ‘tiki-taka’, the one that Guardiola introduced in the historic Barça of the Six Trophies as a religion: the ‘rondos’.
-All you need is a few cones and, as you can see in this video, laughs are guaranteed.
+The problem with the above drill is that, while it serves to build confidence with the ball, it’s not much fun, nor does it put players in tight situations.
+For that, there is nothing like the sacrosanct exercise of tiki-taka, the one that Guardiola implemented in the historic Barça of the sextete as a religion: the rondos.
+All you need is a few cones and, as you can see in this video, the laughs are guaranteed.

 ➔ Exercise level: Medium